cpbotha/devide.johannes/README.txt

 Note on Windows
 ---------------

-I did have a look at porting johannes to Windows.
-At the time (February 2008), the porting effort outweighed the advantages.
-One of the major problems was getting the basic stuff (python, numpy, wxpython, matplotlib) in a *localised* and automatic build.
+Due to certain issues on Windows (primarily the difficulty of building Python extensions automatically if you don't have the exact same compiler as Python), johannes can NOT build the basic stuff on Windows.

+However, it IS able to build the more complex stuff, such as dcmtk, itk, vtk and all the other high-level dependencies of DeVIDE.
-Please see WINDOWS.txt for instructions on getting your DeVIDE build system up and running on that platform.
+Please see WINDOWS.txt for more details on what johannes can do for you on Windows.